joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-1-pumpkin-time.md

 ## Solution

-_Disclaimer_: Through studious indifference, I have managed to $30$ virtually undisturbed by any known results in number theory.
+_Disclaimer_: Through studious indifference, I have managed $\sim 3$ decades on Earth virtually undisturbed by any known results in number theory.
 So I am able to document here a voyage of personal discovery, stumbling through basic ideas about how the integer numbers relate to themselves.

 ![](/img/2020-11-1-david-s-pumpkins.JPG){:width=500px" class="image-centered"}